david-c14/FuryStudio/testassets/contents.md

 - `pal8topdown.bmp`		A bmp with top-down storage.
 - `pal8v4.bmp`			A v4 bitmap.
 - `pal8v5.bmp`			A v5 bitmap
+- `palmismatch.lbm`		An lbm with a palette larger than the declared bit-depth.
 - `password.zip`		A password protected zip file.
 - `rletopdown.bmp`		An RLE compressed image that tries to use top-down orientation, which is not valid.
 - `shortfile.bmp`		A file that has been truncated in the middle of the bitmap.
 - `shortimage.bmp`		A file which is shorter than the declared image size.
 - `shortinfo.bmp`		A file which is truncated in the middle of the header.
 - `shortpal.bmp`		A file which is truncated in the middle of the palette.
+- `sizemismatch.lbm`	An lbm file with an IFF size that differs from the actual file size.
 - `test.zip`			A zip file without password protection.
 - `TextFile.txt`		A plain text file.
 - `tooshort.bmp`		A bitmap which is too short to contain a valid header.
 - `tooshort.dat`		A dat file which is shorter than the header claims.
+- `tooshort.lbm`		An lbm which is shorter than the IFF header.
 - `uncompressed.dat`	A dat file without compression
 - `WriteTestOutput.txt`	A plain text file.